 - NSF CAREER is awarded!

 - News!
-My Ph.D students, Collin McMillan and Malcom Gethers, will start as tenure-track assistant professors at the University of Notre Dame (ND) and the University of Maryland, Baltimore County (UMBC) in Fall 2012, respectively!
+My Ph.D students, Collin McMillan and Malcom Gethers, started as tenure-track assistant professors at the University of Notre Dame (ND) and the University of Maryland, Baltimore County (UMBC) in Fall 2012, respectively!

 - New NSF grant “Collaborative Research: Linking Evolving Software Requirements and Acceptance Tests”, 09/01/12-08/31/15, PI (with Mark Grechanik, UIC), award CCF-1218129.